Aliases for NOX1 Gene

 GeneCards Summary for NOX1 Gene

 NOX1 (NADPH Oxidase 1) is a Protein Coding gene.
-Diseases associated with NOX1 include synucleinopathy and chronic granulomatous disease.
-Among its related pathways are PAK Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include NADP binding and superoxide-generating NADPH oxidase activity.
+Diseases associated with NOX1 include chronic granulomatous disease and synucleinopathy.
+Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+GO annotations related to this gene include oxidoreductase activity and Rac GTPase binding.
 An important paralog of this gene is NOX5.

 UniProtKB/Swiss-Prot for NOX1 Gene